lepinsk/rclone/docs/content/filtering.md

 ### `--min-age` - Don't transfer any file younger than this

-Controls the minimum age of files within the scope of an rclone command.
-(see `--max-age` for valid formats)
+Controls the minimum age of files (by modification date) within the scope of an rclone command. (see `--max-age` for valid formats)

 `--min-age` applies only to files and not to directories.